befair/solomon-board/doc-dev/source/install.rst

 .. sourcecode:: bash
   apt-get install php5 libapache2-mod-php5 php5-curl

-Check if PHP5 is corectly installed:
+Check if PHP5 is correctly installed:
 #.
 Create a new file ``test.php``.
 .. sourcecode:: bash
   $ editor /var/www/test.php

 #.
 Point your browser to ``http://IP/test.php``. **IP** is the ip of the rpi.
-The page must show the default configuraion of PHP5.
+The page must show the default configuration of PHP5.

 If PHP5 works configure the file ``php.ini``.
 .. sourcecode:: bash
-  ediotr /etc/php5/apache2/php.ini
+  editor /etc/php5/apache2/php.ini

 Edit the following lines with the correct information about your geolocation.
 .. literalinclude:: _static/php.ini